-The APG Chair will confer with the BSN Program Director and Assistant Dean of Student Success and Operations to gather all information and documents that are deemed appropriate for review.
+The APG Chair will confer with the BSN Program Director and Assistant Dean of Student Success (or designated office) to gather all information and documents that are deemed appropriate for review.

 If the appeal involves a specific course or instructor, the APG chair may ask that faculty member to also write a formal letter outlining the decision being appealed.